 What is the difference between EMC and EMI?
-Now, an EMC compliant product has to be tested on EMI during its development.
-For an EMC compliant product, EMI should not happen any more.
-This is due to the fact that EMC compliant products proved their electromagnetic immunity to be high enough and their electromagnetic emission to be low enough to work seamlessly in its predefined environment.
+Now, an EMC-compliant product has to be tested on EMI during its development.
+For an EMC-compliant product, EMI should not happen anymore.
+This is due to the fact that EMC compliant products proved their electromagnetic immunity to be high enough and their electromagnetic emission to be low enough to work seamlessly in their predefined environment.

 One important concept in EMC is the concept of coupling paths.
 To start off, let's see what parts are involved when Electromagnetic Interference (EMI) happens and why focusing on coupling paths is so important:

-Source: In real world, there are sources of unwanted electric or electromagnetic noise (during EMC testing, these sources of noise are artificial and as close as possible to the real world, e.g. ESD generators, burst generators, surge generators, antennas etc.).
+Source.
+In the real world, there are sources of unwanted electric or electromagnetic noise (during EMC testing, these sources of noise are artificial and as close as possible to the real world, e.g. ESD generators, burst generators, surge generators, antennas, etc.).

 The picture above shows us, that if there are issues with EMI and EMC, you have the following three options: